emacs-tree-sitter/elisp-tree-sitter/README.md

 For example, to get Rust support:

-- Get the language's grammar.
+- Get the language's grammar:
     ```bash
     git clone https://github.com/tree-sitter/tree-sitter-rust
     cd tree-sitter-rust
     ```

-- Build the shared lib from the grammar.
+- Build the shared lib from the grammar:
     ```bash
     # The library should be created at ~/.tree-sitter/bin/rust.so
     tree-sitter test
     ```

-- Load it with `tree-sitter`.
+- Load it with `tree-sitter`:
     ```emacs-lisp
     (ts-load-language "rust")
     ```